IanPeake/FatMaxxer/README.md

 Artifact reporting above threshold / at higher intensity.
 More frequent advice at higher intensity.
 Audible WAV sample (click) on dropped artifact.

+Realtime UI shows elapsed time, instantaneous heart rate, RMSSD and ⍺1 and detected artifacts / number of samples (percentage %) in the window.

 Graph plots
 - red trace: HR.